MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-09-25-mike-keneally.markdown

 </div>

 You may notice some issues with color and editing; that's totally my fault.
 Carl did the filming and audio editing (the good stuff).
 I did the rest (the amateur stuff).

+## Glowing Reviews

+I've gotten such great feedback on this interview!!
+Thank you to the hundreds of people who watched/read it in the first couple days!!

+> Much thanks for doing the interview!
+It was by far, hands down, the best interview I have seen with any musician - Ever!
+Really unbelievable. - *Lucas L.*

+> Thanks so much for doing this!
+I haven't enjoyed an interview that much for a long, long time. - *Andre L.*

+> This might be the best MK interview yet.
+Thanks to all for making it happen! - *Jeff S.*

+> I have to admit that I was completely unfamiliar with his music and hadn't heard much of the bands he's recorded with but that wasn't an issue because I could really appreciate Mike's insight to the creative process behind the music, especially as a designer.
+Shortly after watching the video I spend another hour into the night exploring his music catalog, and wandered over to Zappa, Vai, Satriani and was completely blown away. - *Will M.*

+> It is all put together with generosity and care.
+A good team enabling a great interview.
+Most outfits would put their cold pruning shears on such a thing -- "What?
+Go 90 minutes?
+We wouldn't stretch our format for Thomas Jefferson or Martin Luther King, let alone this Mike Keneally guy."
+I hope they feel our gratitude. - *Doug S.*

+> A fine interview.
+A capital interview, yes!
+Thank you Anthony Garone!
+Please check out MakeWeirdMusic.com for all your weird music needs. - *Mike Keneally*

 ## Sponsors